Driest Cities in the United States

 |Salt Lake City, Utah||15.5||394|

 These precipitation totals are averages based on weather data collected from 1991 to 2020 for the US National Centers for Environmental Information.
 You can also view precipitation information for all the major cities.

 The major cities included in the weather rankings represent the 56 metropolitan areas in the United States with the biggest populations, all those with over one million people in 2020, according to the US Census Bureau.
 A complete list of America's 56 largest urban centers is available here.

 Many smaller cities also have exceptionally dry weather.
 Yuma, Arizona with only 3.3 inches (84 mm) of rain a year, ranks among the driest places to live in the USA.
 Other mid-sized cities averaging less than ten inches of precipitation a year include Reno Nevada, St George Utah, El Paso Texas, Albuquerque New Mexico, and Yakima Washington.

 Most Dry Days

 In America's driest cities, at least 8 out of 10 days have at most a light shower, if any, precipitation.
-Seven large cities have over 300 dry days a year.
+Nine large cities have over 300 dry days a year.
 Las Vegas, the least rainy of all, usually never sees more than four damp days a month.